Chofas-alt/Bone2D3Dreg/README.md

 Implementation of PCA in MATLAB for shape analysis.

 Each folder contains the necessary .yml files to run the programs.
 The logbook/documentation can also be consulted to check software versions and tool configurations.

+For the PCA on MATLAB, the script that has implemented all the functions is PCA_TIBIA